428. Rory vs. Alastair: Are we spending too much on defence?

 But Trump is the first president to set about very deliberately to dismantle that entire international system, to show complete contempt for international law, for the UN, for allies, for state borders.

-And therefore, he has created, it's no coincidence that he comes in in 2016 and a lot of what we've seen over over the last 10 years, every year, more internally displaced people, refugees, conflict stems from Trump's style of isolationism and populism.
+It's no coincidence that he comes in in 2016 and a lot of what we've seen over the last 10 years, every year, more internally displaced people, refugees, conflict stems from Trump's style of isolationism and populism.

 He creates the conditions which then forces Europe to have to increase its defense spending.